 Indonesia is an ethnic and cultural melting pot where travelers can witness a great variety of festivals, cultural events and ceremonies throughout the year.

-Nayepi: Nayepi meaning “the day of silence” is New Years Day in Bali and you will find that on this day everything is closed for business as people fast and meditate all day long.
-Before Nayepi the Balinese people will be busy cleaning and scrubbing their religious statues, praying and holding ceremonies.
+Nyepi: Nyepi meaning “the day of silence” is New Years Day in Bali and you will find that on this day everything is closed for business as people fast and meditate all day long.
+Before Nyepi the Balinese people will be busy cleaning and scrubbing their religious statues, praying and holding ceremonies.

-Eid-ul-Fitr: After a month of fasting, the Muslim community in Indonesia celebrates the Festival of Eid or Eid-ul-fitr to announce the end of the fast.
-During this Indonesian festival you will find people wearing new clothes and celebrating the day with sweets, vermicelli and other scrumptious dishes.
+Eid al-Fitr: The Festival of Eid, also known by locals as Idul Fitri or Lebaran.
+After a month of fasting, the Muslim community in Indonesia celebrates the Festival of Eid to announce the end of the fast.
+During this Indonesian festival you will find people wearing new clothes and celebrating the day with sweets, vermicelli and other tasty dishes.

 Pasola: Pasola is one of the most exciting and world famous Jousting Festivals where people ride horses bareback and throw holas or spears at each other in order to overthrow the opponent.
 This traditional Sumba ritual is believed to keep the spirits happy and bring a good harvest.
 Every year the date and venue of the festival is announced in advance.
 So stay tuned!